2014–15 UConn Huskies women's basketball team: Duke

 In the prior seven games between Duke and UConn, the Huskies had won by almost 29 points per game.
-When they met on the 29th of December, the Blue Devils had a two-point lead 13 minutes into the game, and while the Huskies went on a run to take a lead, the halftime margin was only seven points.
+When they met on 29 December, the Blue Devils had a two-point lead 13 minutes into the game, and while the Huskies went on a run to take a lead, the halftime margin was only seven points.
 A win would still be a challenge, but surely it would not be a blowout.
 However, the Huskies pulled away in the second half, and ended up with a 31-point victory, 83–52.
 The teams have played each other since 2010, but Duke declined to renew the contract.
 Jefferson led the Huskies with 18 points, while the other four starters all scored in double digits.

 East Carolina (away)

 UConn played its first conference road game on New Year's Eve against East Carolina.
 The Huskies had a number of turnovers, and other miscues promoting Coach Auriemma to declare at halftime that in 30 years of coaching, he had never seen a worse half of basketball by his team.
 UConn led by 23 points at the time.
 The team responded in the second half, scoring 15 consecutive points to start the half.
 Ekmark played in the second half, her first time on the court since a stress reaction in November.
 UConn went on to rout them 89–23.